Updated 2026-03-08

 • Email validation API is important to you

 Don't switch just because of the price increase.
 Migration has costs too.
 But if you're frustrated with the DX, need marketing features, or the new pricing doesn't work—the alternatives are genuinely better.
-Use our email warmup calculator to plan your transition.
+Use our email warmup calculator to plan your transition and check your DMARC records before switching providers.

 Frequently Asked Questions